Introduced foxes have exerted significant predation pressure on sea turtle nests at some mainland rookeries in Australia since at least the 1960s.

 Fox predation, if not controlled, can cause the loss of the majority of turtle nests in particular locations.
 In Queensland, for example, up to 95% of nests at some mainland sites were dug up by foxes during the 1970s and early 1980s.
 Anecdotal reports suggest that foxes have been active in the Ningaloo region in Western Australia since the 1960s.

-The Gnaraloo Station Trust commenced the Gnaraloo Feral Animal Control Program in 2008 to control feral predators of turtle nests: such as the European red fox (Vulpes vulpes), feral cats (Felis catus) and wild dogs (Canis lupus familiaris).
+The Gnaraloo Station Trust created the Gnaraloo Turtle Conservation Program and the Gnaraloo Feral Animal Control Program in 2008 to target Matters of National Environmental Significance under the Environment Protection and Biodiversity Conservation Act 1999 (Commonwealth) and control feral predators of turtle nests: such as the European red fox (Vulpes vulpes), feral cats (Felis catus) and wild dogs (Canis lupus familiaris).
 A high level of fox predation is likely to have affected sea turtle nests at Gnaraloo prior to 2008.

 It took 2 seasons (2008/09 – 2009/10) of targeted feral animal control for the highly successful Gnaraloo Feral Animal Control Program to reduce turtle nest predation by feral animals in the Gnaraloo Bay Rookery to zero per cent, where it has remained from 2010 to the end of the monitoring season 2016/17.

 In total, an estimated 319,000 loggerhead turtle eggs have been protected in the Gnaraloo Bay survey area from 2010/11 – 2017/18.